 Finding a location takes planning and a dedicated eye on financials.
-Sure, putting your bar in a trendy and popular neighborhood could help your business become your city’s next hotspot, but real estate costs may be prohibitively high.
-Before you put down money on a location, make sure to do your market research and understand the costs.
+Sure, putting your bar in a trendy neighborhood could help your business become your city’s next hotspot, but real estate costs may be prohibitively high.
+Before you put down money on a location, do your market research and understand the costs.

 Every successful business starts with a solid business plan, and a bar is no exception.
-Not only will your business plan act as a blueprint for starting, operating, and growing your business, but it’s also a necessity if you plan to apply for business loans from a bank or other lender.
+Your business plan acts as a blueprint for starting, operating, and growing your business and is necessary if you plan to apply for business loans from a bank or other lender.

-No two business plans are exactly alike, but there are some standard sections you should have in yours.
-This includes:
+When it comes time to create your full business plan, know that while no two business plans are exactly alike, there are some standard sections you should include:

 - Executive Summary: Basic information about your business and why it will be a success

 - Company Details: Specific details about your business